Pholith/ONI-Mods/README.md

 #### With Steam
 You can install the mods by Steam just by click on "subscribe".

-#### Manually
+#### Manually (Epic)
 To download the mods, you need to click on "Clone or download" and "Download ZIP".
+For Epic users, you can also download mods on Steam from Pour tous les joueurs sur Epic qui souhaitent ajouter des mods à leur jeu http://steamworkshop.download/

-If the mod is not on Steam or don't works for mystical reason, you can try this.
+If the mod is not on Steam and you want to manually install it, you can try this.
 Place the mods in the folder: Documents/Klei/OxygenNotIncluded/mods/local/ If the folder doesn't exist, create it.
 * .../Documents/Klei/OxygenNotIncluded/mods/